Teradata/developer-resources/docs/fabric/get-started/create-notebook.md

 You will be prompted to name the notebook.
 For consistency with these directions, name the notebook “data_prep.”

-## Create a sample notebook
+## Create the sample notebook

 ![ImgCreateSample](./create-sample.svg)

-After naming your notebook, select the “Sample data preparation” tile to create a notebook pre-populated with a data preparation use case that demonstrates AI Unlimited in-database functions against sample data to evaluate large data sets, create fit tables, and normalize data.
+After naming your notebook, select the “Sample data preparation” tile to pre-populate the notebook with a data preparation use case that demonstrates AI Unlimited in-database functions against sample data to evaluate large data sets, create fit tables, and normalize data.